UpdraftFund/.github/profile/README.md

 Ideas and solutions have a "report spam" button.
 If an idea or solution is reported N times it is hidden by default.
 The Updraft team can review hidden ideas and solutions and whitelist them (which will permanently unhide them) if appropriate.
 There should also be a checkbox to "show hidden items."

+### Subscribe to tags

+Idea creators can add tags to their ideas.
+Participants can subscribe to tags so they can find new ideas and solutions they're interested in.

 ### Search, sort and filter

 #### Search by id